GregWoods/gregwoods.github.io/_posts/2010-05-09-microsoft-wireless-mouse-5000-review.md

 ---
 [<img src="http://gregwoods.co.uk/wp-content/uploads/2010/04/dinovofornotebookscropped-300x138.jpg" alt="" title="Logitech DiNovo for Notebooks" width="300" height="138" class="alignright size-medium wp-image-61" />](http://gregwoods.co.uk/wp-content/uploads/2010/04/dinovofornotebookscropped.jpg)At home, my ancient Trust wireless rechargeable mouse died several months ago.
 I've since been using the mouse bundled with a Logitech DiNovo for Notebooks bundle.
 Now I like the DiNovo for Notebooks keyboard.
 I have a tiny desk, I rarely use a numeric pad, so it stays in the cupboard.
 I like the fact it's low profile.
 I love that they haven't squished the vital cursor keys and home, end, pgup, pgdn and delete keys into an unusable space, as so many &#8216;compact' keyboards do.
 I like the fact that without a number pad, my right hand is closer to my mouse.
 However, the mouse is not so nice to use.
 It is tiny.
 My hands are the same size when I use a laptop as when I use a desktop, so why shrink the mouse?
-The DiNovo for Notebooks is a great mouse&#8230; for a child.
+The DiNovo for Notebooks is a great mouse... for a child.

 So, my requirements for a mouse are